Skip to main content

 Agnes M. Lindsay Trust Grants

-Supports capital projects for organizations working in the areas of health, welfare, dental health, and homelessness in Maine, Massachusetts, New Hampshire, and Vermont.
+Supports capital projects for organizations working in the areas of health, welfare, dental health, homelessness, and food insecurity in Maine, Massachusetts, New Hampshire, and Vermont.

 Geographic coverage: Maine, Massachusetts, New Hampshire, and Vermont